10 Tips for Creating a Great Mobile Internal Communications Strategy

 Tip 7: Ask Yourself, “Would I Click On That?”

 A natural extension of tip six is strategically thinking about post titles and captions.
-And when you’re able to be less formal and include more engaging content, you’re able to have more fun with the titles of posts.
+When you’re able to be less formal and include more engaging content, you can have more fun with post titles.

 When we do consulting sessions with our clients, we’ll ask them to think about the user experience.
 If an employee was scrolling through the news feed, would they want to click on your content?
 Unlike email, you can draw them in with content thumbnails, captions, and a title—three chances to get someone to stop scrolling.
 And while the ultimate goals of our mobile internal communications strategy isn’t just click-through rates, you have to engage employees first in order to get them to take action.

 We LOVE a good content calendar.
 Whether you’re just using excel or a premium solution, you want to get organized.
 This helps you plan content out in advance and work with cross-functional stakeholders on their campaigns.
 This helps track what content is getting a push notification, what groups it’s going to, and more.